 The course is located in the middle of an 800-acre parkland preserve overlooking Santa Monica Bay with ocean views visible from several holes.
 It underwent a complete renovation in 2013 to restore it to its original design under the supervision of golf course Architect Todd Eckenrode of Origins Golf Design.
 All bunkers were re-built, three greens were re-built while adding chipping areas around all greens, three new fairway bunkers, new back tees were added to holes where appropriate, and several trees were removed to restore ocean views that had been lost over the years.

-The Mediterranean style clubhouse, with unsurpassed views, underwent an $11M renovation in 2007, restoring it to its 1924 design with an understated yet elegantly appointed early California interior.
-It has become the favorite social gathering place for the entire Palos Verdes peninsula.
+The Mediterranean style clubhouse, with unsurpassed views, underwent an $11M renovation in 2007, restoring it to its 1924 design with an understated yet elegant early California interior.
+It is a favorite social gathering place for the entire Palos Verdes peninsula.

 The golf course has long been referred to as “a hidden gem”.
-The clubhouse, now designated a Historical Building by the Palos Verdes Historical Society, has earned the same distinction.
+The clubhouse is designated a Historical Building by the Palos Verdes Historical Society.